-Time-lapse photography is a cousin of Interval timer shooting (see previous chapter).
+Time-lapse photography is a cousin of Interval timer shooting (see the previous chapter).
 The primary difference is that Time-lapse photography is designed to create a silent time-lapse movie obeying the Frame size/frame rate and Image area options configured earlier in this chapter.

 During time-lapse photography, the camera automatically takes pictures at intervals you select during setup and later assembles them into a time-lapse movie.